dvenor/salesforcefoundation.github.io/_posts/2014-05-22-introducing-bootstrap-sf1.markdown

 I really hope you find this project to be of benefit as you build your own awesome apps for Salesforce1.
 Here at the Foundation we are really taking our own medicine and have made Bootstrap-SF1 our default starting point for our projects moving forward.
 Expect to see the project expand and grow over the next few months.

-You can checkout the [getting started](http://developer.salesforcefoundation.org/bootstrap-sf1/index.html#getting-started) guide if you want to jump right in and start using the theme.
+You can check out the [getting started](http://developer.salesforcefoundation.org/bootstrap-sf1/index.html#getting-started) guide if you want to jump right in and start using the theme.

 ### Contribute